Carling Bassett-Seguso: Personal life

 Following her tennis career, Bassett admitted she had struggled for years with the eating disorder bulimia.
 "It becomes part of your life, like smoking," she told People Magazine in 1992.
 "Or it's like being an alcoholic.
 It's so easy to get into and so hard to get out of.
 I hated myself that I couldn't stop."

 Bassett married American tennis player Robert Seguso in 1987.
 The couple have two sons and three daughters – Holden John Seguso, born 14 March 1988, daughter Carling Jr., born in 1990, Ridley Jack, born in 1993, Lennon Shy on 10 April 2010 and the youngest, Theodora.
 Holden has played in a handful of Futures tennis tournaments, off and on, since 2005.

 On Monday, 13 August 2007, during the Canadian Open Tennis Championships at the Rexall Centre in Toronto, Bassett, along with John McEnroe, was inducted into the Canadian Tennis Hall of Fame.
-After the ceremony, Bassett teamed up with US tennis great Jim Courier for a friendly doubles match against John McEnroe and Anna Kournikova.
+After the ceremony, Bassett teamed up with US tennis great Jim Courier for a friendly doubles match against McEnroe and Anna Kournikova.